-But as loopy as the story getsThe story's chockful of all the good ol' private eye stuff you've come to expect from that era: thuggish bodyguards, jealous husbands, some nasty violence, some nastier sex and a lot of getting whacked on the back of the head, all as hard-boiled as hell, but by the end the author has managed to kick most of the genre's tropes in the head, and had a little fun with them as well.
-At one point Blake brutally beats a man to a bloody pulp, then complains, "My blue gabardine was ruined.
-I felt more than a little unhappy about it."
+But as loopy as the story gets, the story’s chockfull of all the good ol’ private eye stuff you’ve come to expect from the era: thuggish bodyguards, jealous husbands, some nasty violence, some nastier sex, and a lot of getting whacked on the back of the head.
+It’s all as hard-boiled as hell, but by the brutal, bleak conclusion (so bleak, in fact, that it gives Jim Thompson a run for the money), the author has managed to kick most of the genre’s tropes in the balls, and seemingly enjoying it.
+At one point, for example, Blake brutally beats a man to a bloody pulp, then complains, “My blue gabardine was ruined.
+I felt more than a little unhappy about it.”

 Gee.
 You think?

 One of the more distinctive voices in hard-boiled fiction, Charles Willeford also wrote poetry, autobiography, and literary criticism.
-But mostly he's known for his crime fiction, notably the Hoke Moseley series about a Miami police detective.
-Wild Wives was Willeford's only third book, and it's not much more than a novella, really, barely making it to 100 pages.
+But mostly he’s known for his crime fiction, notably the Hoke Moseley series about a Miami police detective.
+Wild Wives was Willeford’s only third book, and it’s a stretch to call it a novel, really, barely making it to 100 pages.
 It was published in a 1956 Beacon edition, coupled with a reprint of The High Priest of California, his previous book.

--- tagline to a 1956 Canadian edition of Wild Wives; the author's name is also misspelled
+— tagline to a 1956 Canadian edition of Wild Wives.
+As an added bonus, the author’s name was also misspelled